 This gives you the opportunity to elaborate more on your message with more details and make it easy for them to take the required actions.

-Also, these pages give you more opportunity to track your audience and have a better understanding of their behaviour.
+Also, these pages give you more opportunities to track your audience and have a better understanding of their behaviour.

 It is important you optimize your landing page in a manner you can be able to easily collect only paid traffic data to have a more understanding of how your ads are performing.